The Sustainability FAQ

 Diverse programs directly and indirectly address sustainability at F.I.T.
 Many students, staff, and faculty in varied academic, administrative, and support offices have started or are evaluating new sustainability initiatives, often with students as drivers.
 Student projects required for the major and minor also foster sustainability initiatives around the Space Coast.
 See FIT Sustainability – Campus for more information.
 Some but not all student project teams include:

-Students have worked on projects to process required credits on energy, indoor air, water management, and other variables with facilities staff and external contractors.
+Students have helped certify to LEED buildings on campus by processing required credits on energy, indoor air, water, and other systems with facilities staff and external contractors.

-Messaging tools to improve student and staff recycling habits are in preparation.
-Corporate donations of recycling bins for academic department offices and dormitories are being solicited.
+Residence hall and campus office recycling enhancements include complete electronics recycling.
+Corporate donations of recycling bins for academic department offices and dormitories are available upon request.

-An initiative involving staff from 3 offices and >10 students is underway to build a composting system using waste from dining halls.
+Staff and students maintain a worm-based composting system using food waste from dining halls.
 Rainwater harvesting is being scoped for 2 buildings.
-Exotic plant removal in our Botanical Garden is being aided by a growing student team.
+Exotic plant removal in our Botanical Garden is aided by a student team.

 Expansion of certified sustainable coffee options, cooking oil to power university vehicles, and composting are among the projects being implemented or scoped.